Medically reviewed: June 7, 2018

-The dandelion is a weedy composite plant of the Asteraceae family (daisies).
+The dandelion is a weedy composite plant with leaves coming from the base.
+The leaves may be nearly smooth-edged, toothed, or deeply cut.
 The plant has a deep taproot.
-The leaves may be nearly smooth-edged, toothed, or deeply cut.
-The toothed appearance gives rise to the plant's name (dent-de-lion means "lion's tooth" in French).
+The plant's name (dent-de-lion means "lion's tooth" in French) comes from its toothed appearance.
 It grows wild in most parts of the world and is cultivated in France and Germany.

-Dandelions are one of nature's richest green vegetable sources of beta-carotene, from which vitamin A is created (14,000 units/100 g leaf vs. 11,000 units/100 g in carrots).
-They also are a very good source of fiber, potassium, iron, calcium, magnesium, phosphorus, thiamine, and riboflavin.
-Sodium and vitamins C and D also are present.Other uses
+Dandelion leaves are one of nature's richest green vegetable sources of beta-carotene, from which vitamin A is created.
+They also are a good source of fiber, potassium, iron, calcium, magnesium, phosphorus, thiamine, riboflavin, and vitamins C and D.

 What is the recommended dosage?

 "Dandelion herb" is considered the above-ground part of the plant, and the "dandelion root" is the root and herb gathered while blooming.
 Clinical trials for dosing are limited.
 Fresh roots and leaves have been consumed in salads.

 The British Herbal Pharmacopoeia recommends 3-times-daily administration of 0.5 go 2 g of dandelion root or 4 to 8 mL of root tincture, whereas the German Commission E Monographs recommends 3 to 4 g of dandelion root or 10 to 15 drops of root tincture twice a day, or 4 to 10 g of dandelion leaves or 2 to 5 mL of leaf tincture 3 times a day.

 Generally recognized as safe when used as food.
 Safety and effectiveness for dosages above those in foods is unproven and should be avoided.